jerrymcma/rideglad/replit.md

 # Overview

-rideShare is a full-stack ride-sharing application built with React, Express, and PostgreSQL.
+rideShare is a premium full-stack ride-sharing application built with React, Express, and PostgreSQL, designed with trillion-dollar company vision and standards.
 The application enables users to book rides as passengers or provide rides as drivers, featuring real-time trip tracking, driver matching, ratings, and payment management.
-The system supports both rider and driver workflows with a mobile-first responsive design.
+The system supports both rider and driver workflows with a mobile-first responsive design, emphasizing exceptional user experience, precise visual alignment, and safety-first messaging.

 # User Preferences